miconda/wsctl/README.md

 ## Internals

 Sending data over websocket connection has a timeout of 10 seconds.
 Receiving data from websocket connection has a timeout of 20 seconds.
+These values can be changed via command line parameters.

 ## Contributions